EdwinVW/dapr-workshop/Assignment02/step-by-step.md

 1. Make sure you have started Docker Desktop on your machine and the Dapr CLI and runtime are installed (see the [prerequisites](../README.md#prerequisites)).

-2. Open the `dotnet` folder in this repo in VS Code.
+2. Open the source code folder in VS Code.

-3. Open the terminal window in VS Code and make sure the current folder is `dotnet/VehicleRegistrationService`.
+3. Open the terminal window in VS Code and make sure the current folder is `VehicleRegistrationService`.

 4. Enter the following command to run the VehicleRegistrationService with a Dapr sidecar: